Environment in London

 Arjun Infrastructure Partners

-- Advised Breedon Group on the environmental and safety aspects of the £455m acquisition of Lagan Group
+- Advised Breedon Group plc on the environmental aspects of its acquisition of a significant portfolio of asphalt, cement and other heavy industrial assets from Cemex.

 Other key lawyers: